Bhopal Masterplan 2031: BDA Zone Check and Land Use Guide

 What's involved in converting agricultural land to residential in Bhopal?

-You'll need an NOC from DT&CP and diversion charges under Section 172(1) of the MP Land Revenue Code.
+You'll need a No Objection Certificate (NOC) from DT&CP and diversion charges under Section 172(1) of the MP Land Revenue Code.
 But here's what brokers often skip, if your plot sits in a Green Belt or Forest zone on the masterplan, diversion simply won't happen.
 Check the zone first, always.

 Why are Karond land prices shooting up?